rfrazier716/rfrazier716.github.io/posts/design_a_camera_1.rst

 #.
 A ray parallel to the optical axis converges onto the focal point.
 #.
 A ray going through the center of the lens is unmodified.

-With these rules you can trace simple lens diagrams showing how object images are formed by lenses.
+With these rules you can trace simple diagrams showing how object images are formed by lenses.

 .. raw:: html